-Stunning tall windows allow plenty of natural sunlight inside this 2-story, 3-bedroom contemporary style Vacation home plan, but it’s the large expanse of roof structure (facing the correct direction) that makes this a good candidate for solar electric panels (House Plan #158-1255).
+Stunning tall windows allow plenty of natural sunlight inside this 2-story, 3-bedroom contemporary style vacation home, but it’s the large expanse of roof structure (facing the correct direction) that makes this a good candidate for solar electric panels (Plan #158-1255).

 But First: What Exactly is Home Solar Electric Power?